home click highlighted hovered text for more info, see help

 The property, extending from the Punta Mesco in the west and to the Punta Persico in the east, encompasses the territory of Porto Venere, the three islands of its archipelago (Palmaria, Tino and Tinetto), and the Cinque Terre, the collective name of the five villages of Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore.

-Lombardia region [capital = Milan]
+Lombardia region west [capital = Milan]

 Sacred Mountain in Ossuccio at Via Santuario